Printed Circuit Board (PCB) Manufacturing & Fabrication

 To protect against oxidation and prohibit solder bridges from forming between closely spaced solder pads solder mask is applied to the copper traces of a PCB.
 For further information on Solder Mask Technology and liquid photo imageable solder masks, please click here.

-Since solder mask is applied to the complete surface of the PCB, it needs to be removed from areas such as testing points, grounding pads and assembly pad and pins.
+Since the solder mask is applied to the complete surface of the PCB, it needs to be removed from areas such as testing points, grounding pads, and assembly pads and pins.
 This means that these exposed areas are susceptible to oxidation.

 So, to protect these areas and to ensure solderability, a PCB surface finish is applied to the board.

 Each PCB is cut out of the panel according to the shape specified in the design file.

 To ensure the quality of the finished printed circuit boards, they undergo an electrical test.
 A flying probe tester is usually used for this purpose.